1–2 spots available for Q2 · Claim yours

 • Managed rules that auto-update when a new CVE drops.

 A WAF does not cache anything.
 It does not make pages faster.
 It inspects, decides, and either forwards or blocks.
+Different job, different value.

 Why you want both

-Think about what each one misses:
+Think about what each one misses on its own:

 Attack type CDN alone WAF alone Both